- Illustration of the Arithmetic Gradient.

 Brief description of the video content.

-In this video, I made a revision for all of the known relations between P & F& A, the present value, the future value, and the arithmetic series.
-In the second part, a new subject will be explained which is the arithmetic gradient what is the idea of the arithmetic gradient and how we can find the value of P/G? or the present value with the given gradient in terms of i% the compound interest and n the number of years.
+In this video, I made a review of all of the known relations between P & F& A, the present value, the future value, and the arithmetic series.
+In the second part, a new subject will be explained which is the arithmetic gradient what is the idea of the arithmetic gradient, and how we can find the value of P/G? or the present value with the given gradient in terms of i% the compound interest and n the number of years.

 The discussion will be about the Arithmetic gradient.

-Our new subject for discussion will be the arithmetic gradient, but we will review the relationship between the P and F, P is the present- value, F is the future value.
+Our new subject for discussion will be the arithmetic gradient, but we will review the relationship between P and F, P is the present- value, and F is the future value.

 Review of the different types of investments.

 Deposit money to get the retirement amount at the end of your investment (P/F) relation.

 If you deposit money in a bank for the investment of amount=P, for which, you will receive a compound interest i% to get a future F-value for your investment=F.

 We will find that we have different signs, P is represented by a downward arrow, or minus sign since it is a cash-out but, when you receive an F value it will be cash-in and the value is drawn by an upward arrow.
 The P-value in terms of F, i%, n, and F in terms of P, i%, and n are shown in the slide.